A "full line of gun repairs" offered at J.B. Holderbaum's Hardware Store, Somerset, Pennsylvania

 1876-1880: As detailed below, John Reboah Megahan married James B. Holderbaum's sister Margaret.
 Abraham McGahan is identified as a gunsmith on the 1876 tax list of the borough of Somerset.
 I did not find a listing for Abraham Megahan or his son John Reboah Megahan in the manuscript 1880 census records of the borough of Somerset.

 1884: According to a 1906 biography included farther below, James B. Holderbaum began his hardware business in 1884.
-The following recurring advertisement is from the August 27, 1884 issue of the "Somerset Herald" newspaper, and mentions a gun repair service.
+The following recurring advertisement is from the August 27, 1884 issue of the "Somerset Herald" newspaper, and announces a line of firearms and "also a full line of gun repairs".
 Over the following years, Holderbaum advertised heavily in the "Somerset Herald", selling everything from farm equipment to cook stoves.

 1885: Abraham Megahan was living with his son Milton on East Fourth Street of Williamsport in 1885 and was living in Williamsport in 1897.
-This seems to mean that Abraham Megahan is not the individual who was performing gunsmithing at Holderbaum's hardware store.
+This seems to mean that Abraham Megahan was not involved with Holderbaum's hardware store.

 In the following excerpt from the Somerset town map in the 1876 Beers atlas of Somerset County, a red arrow has been added to identify the building that was known as Baer's Block.
 The building was in the northwest corner of the diamond square, approximately at 40.00860407, -79.07900394.